gdennie/nomicon/src/subtyping.md

 # Subtyping and Variance

-Rust uses lifetimes to track the relationships between borrows and ownership.
+Rust uses lifetimes to track the relationships between references and targets.
 However, a naive implementation of lifetimes would be either too restrictive, or permit undefined behavior.

-In order to allow flexible usage of lifetimes while also preventing their misuse, Rust uses **subtyping** and **variance**.
+In order to allow flexible usage of lifetimes while also preventing their misuse, Rust uses **subtyping** and **variance** to merge different lifetimes into a single lifetime when required.

-Let's start with an example.
+Let's start with an example of a function requiring one lifetime over two arguments but invoked with two distinct lifetimes.

 ```rust
 // Note: debug expects two parameters with the *same* lifetime